Why is Duyfken so important?

 Thousands of people and 100 craft farewelled Duyfken and her crew in Fremantle on 8 April 2000 as they began their arduous expedition.
 The Duyfken crew varies in size but the crew, which left Fremantle, comprised 18 experienced square-rig sailors from Western Australia, South Australiaand New South Wales, and an experienced shore team.
 They came to the expedition for the chance of a lifetime the first time that a replica of a Dutch East India Company (VOC) vessel had been taken to the famed Spice Islands of Indonesia.
 Joining them were two historians, a marine biologist, two artists and a film crew from Sydney-company Firelight Productions filming a documentary of the expedition.
 The marine biologist from Townsville, Paul Hough, studied the works of the noted VOC naturalist Georgius Rumphius.
 An Indonesian interpreter and a Dutchman were also part of the crew.

-2000 Expedition Section for greater detail.
+Visit the Chevron 2000 Expedition Section for greater detail.

 Less than 12 months since Duyfken re-enacted Willem Janszoon's historic 1606 voyage from the Spice Islands to Cape York peninsula - the first known European encounter with Australia and its Aboriginal people, producing the first chart of an Australian coastline - the little replica Dutch scout ship set sail from the Australian National Maritime Museum on an ambitious voyage to Texel in The Netherlands.